Japan ups 2030 greenhouse gas reduction goal to 46%

-TOKYO (Reuters) -Japan on Thursday raised its target for cutting carbon emissions to 46% by 2030, responding to pressure from the United States and domestic companies and environmentalists who criticised its previous goal of 26% as unambitious.
+TOKYO (Reuters) -Japan on Thursday raised its target for cutting carbon emissions to 46% by 2030, responding to pressure from the United States and domestic companies, along with environmentalists who criticized its previous goal of 26% as unambitious.

-Washington is seeking to restore its credibility on combating global warming after Biden’s predecessor Donald Trump undermined an international consensus on reducing emissions.
+Washington is seeking to restore its credibility on combating global warming after Biden’s predecessor Donald Trump undermined an international consensus on reducing emissions and strongly backed fossil fuels.

 Japan had been under pressure from the Biden administration to set a target for a 50% reduction, according to sources familiar with discussions held before and during a visit by Suga to Washington last weekend.

-Suga said that achieving the new 2030 target would not be easy but he said he would instruct ministers to accelerate plans on climate change responses, and the government would “continue trying for an even higher cut of 50 percent”.
+Suga said that achieving the new 2030 target would not be easy but that he would instruct ministers to accelerate plans on climate change responses, adding: “We will continue trying for an even higher cut of 50 percent.”

-Late last year, Suga set a goal for carbon neutrality by 2050, bringing Japan more into line with some other countries.
+Late last year, Suga set a goal for carbon neutrality by 2050, bringing Japan more into line with some other countries at the time.

 UN climate scientists say the world’s net CO2 emissions must fall to zero by 2050, to limit the rise in global temperatures to no more than 1.5 degrees Celsius compared with pre-industrial levels.
 Exceeding that amount of warming would unleash the most severe impacts of climate change.

+“Japan’s increase to 46% is a welcome move, as is its informal pledge to aim for a 50% reduction,” said Dylan Tanner, executive director of InfluenceMap, a London-based data analysis company told Reuters.

+Japan’s powerful business lobby, Keidanren, is dominated by energy-intensive sectors that represent less than 10% of the economy, resulting in national policies that favour coal and hindering attempts to combat climate change, an InfluenceMap study last year said.

-The Japanese government also is reviewing energy policy this year and has indicated it will aim for lower use of carbon-emitting fossil fuels in the electricity mix.
+The government is reviewing energy policy this year and has indicated it will aim for lower use of carbon-emitting fossil fuels in the electricity mix.

 Reporting by Elaine Lies and Aaron Sheldrick; editing by John Stonestreet